PTSSpace/MANIsimulation/README.md

 #### Set the position where MANI is spawned at
 You can define the x-, y- and z-position MANI is spawned at when launching Gazebo.
 The default values are x=0, y=0 and z=0.2175. _(If z was 0, MANI would be placed slightly in the ground of empty.world.
 This is due to the position of MANI's own origin.)_

-You can set each coordinate individually.
+You can set each position coordinate individually.
 For example, to set x=5, type:

 ```$ roslaunch manisim gazebo.launch x:=5```